varun-pradhan-117/food-bot/README.md

 6. **Qdrant Not Queried**: Ensure you've built the index with `--to-qdrant` and `QDRANT_PATH` points to the same directory
 7. **Scraper Fails to Launch**: Install Firefox and ensure drivers are included in PATH

-### Data Cleaning Issues:

-If the data cleaning process fails or produces unexpected results:

-1. Verify all raw recipe files are present in `recipe_data/recipes_raw/`
-2. Check file permissions and ensure Python can read the JSON files
-3. Review the console output for specific error messages
-4. Ensure the `recipe_data/` directory structure is correct

 ### Logs:

 The bot will print status messages to the console when starting up and processing commands.
 The data cleaner also provides detailed progress information during the cleaning process.